-If you no longer want to replicate a virtual machine to the cloud, you can stop the replication permanently.
+If you no longer need to replicate a virtual machine to the Cloud, you can stop the replication permanently.

-When you stop a replication, data is removed from both the local site and the cloud site.
-Therefore, stopping a replication requires that both sites are online and connected.
+When you stop a replication, data is removed from both the source and the target site.
+Therefore, stopping a replication requires that both the source and the target site are online and connected.

-If the cloud site is offline, you can force stop the replication task from the local site.
-When you force stop a replication, you remove the replication task only from the local site.
-The data on the cloud site remains intact.
-When the cloud site becomes available, you must delete the replication artifacts from the cloud site manually or contact your cloud provider.
+If the target site is offline, you can force stop the replication task from the source site.
+When you force stop a replication, you remove the replication task only from the source site.
+The data on the target site remains intact.
+When the target site becomes available, you must delete the replication artifacts from the target site manually or contact your cloud provider.

-For stopped replications that use replication seeds, the seed vApps are not deleted from the cloud site.
+For stopped replications that use replication seeds, the seed vApps are not deleted from the target site.

-Verify that you have enough privileges to manage replications.
-See Roles and Permissions That Disaster Recovery to Cloud Requires.
+Verify that you have enough privileges to manage replications in the vSphere Web Client.
+See Roles and Permissions that Disaster Recovery to Cloud Requires.

 You can stop multiple replication tasks simultaneously only if they are replicated to the same virtual data center.

-- (Optional) To delete the replication only from the local site, select Force stop replication in the Stop Replication dialog box.
+- (Optional) To delete the replication only from the source site, select Force stop replication in the Stop Replication dialog box.

-All data that was stored to the cloud during the replication remains on the cloud datastore, and the replication remains visible on the cloud site.
-You must manually delete the replication artifacts from the cloud site or contact your cloud provider to clear them from the cloud site.
+All data that was stored to the cloud during the replication remains on the target datastore, and the replication remains visible on the target site.
+You must manually delete the replication artifacts from the target site or contact your cloud provider to clean them up.

 If both sites are online, Disaster Recovery to Cloud applies the following changes.

-On the local site, removes the replication entry from the list of forward replications, and removes the replication-related configurations from the source virtual machine.
+On the source site, removes the replication entry from the list of outgoing replications, and removes the replication related configurations from the source virtual machine.

-On the cloud site, removes the task from the list of reverse replications, and deletes the replication data from the storage.
+On the cloud site, removes the task from the list of incoming replications, and deletes the replication data from the storage.

-If you perform a force stop operation, the replication task is deleted from the list of forward replications, and replication-related configurations are removed from the source virtual machine.
+If only the source site is online and you selected to perform a force stop operation, the replication task is deleted from the list of outgoing replications, and replication related configurations are removed from the source virtual machine.